thisisyinka/rectangular-card/README.md

 ## Vertical Card Design

-A simple vertical card design 😊.
-You can view it [here](https://thisisyinka.github.io/rectangular-card/)
+A simple vertical card design.

+You can view it [here](https://thisisyinka.github.io/rectangular-card/) 😊.